yevhene/melon/apps/point_api/README.md

 ```

 ### Customer
-Customer can obtain bonuses for each company
+Customer can obtain melones for each company
 ```
 {
   "id": 1,